zfp & fpzip: Floating Point Compression

 Peter Lindstrom, “Fixed-Rate Compressed Floating-Point Arrays,” IEEE Transactions on Visualization and Computer Graphics, 20(12): 2674–2683, December 2014, doi:10.1109/TVCG.2014.2346458.

 zfp was designed to achieve high compression ratios and therefore uses lossy but optionally error-bounded compression.
 Bit-for-bit lossless compression of integer and floating-point arrays is also supported. zfp is often more accurate and significantly faster than other lossy compressors, especially in its OpenMP and CUDA multithreaded modes.
 Our team has developed an FPGA implementation of zfp that further improves throughput by 1-2 orders of magnitude.

 zfp is available for download below and is also hosted on GitHub. zfPy, the Python interface to zfp, can be installed as a conda package written by Kevin Paul or as a pip package written by David Wade.
 HDF5 users may be interested in the H5Z-ZFP compression plugin written by Mark Miller. zfp is supported by software tools and I/O libraries like Intel IPP, HDF5, ADIOS, VTK-m, TTK, and E4S.

 zfp development is supported by the US Department of Energy’s Exascale Computing Project and by the Advanced Simulation and Computing Program.
-Experimental features such as variable-rate random-access arrays are being investigated on LLNL’s Variable Precision Computing Project.
+Advanced features, such as variable-rate random-access arrays, were investigated on LLNL’s Variable Precision Computing Project.

 For more information on zfp, please see the tabs on the left.

-fpzip is a BSD licensed open source library for lossless or lossy compression of 2D or 3D floating-point scalar fields.
-Although written in C++, fpzip has a C interface. fpzip was developed by Peter Lindstrom at LLNL and is based on the algorithm described in the following paper:
+fpzip is a BSD licensed open source library for lossless or lossy compression of large multidimensional floating-point arrays.
+Although written in C++, fpzip has a C interface. fpzip is based on the algorithm described in the following paper: